What are contests?

 A few times each year, the News Literacy Project (NLP) creates and hosts platform-wide contests on Checkology.
 These contests are global — any student using Checkology can submit a response.
 Contest entries are judged by NLP and a winner is selected at the end of the contest period.
 Contests are a great way for students to demonstrate or practice their news literacy learning.
 By default, contests are enabled in Checkology.

-This contest opened on Monday, August 2nd and closes on Friday, October 15th.
+This contest opens on Monday, August 8th and closes on Monday, October 10th.